Hallowoods/High-precision-Fidelity-Estimation-with-Common-Randomized-measurements/README.md

 * Evaluate and compare the variance and circuit cost of different estimation protocols.

 ## Notice
-These source code is only responsible for generating the data in the paper, which needs further reasonable selections to obtain the figures in the paper.
+These source codes are only responsible for generating the data in the paper, and therefore need further reasonable selections to obtain the figures in the paper.

 ## Requirements